Wayne-AJP-Byrne/slowoutput/README.md

 ls -laR | slowoutput.py 0.01

-If no parameter is set deafult value is 0.05
+If no parameter is set default value is 0.05

 (Written in Python 3, and this is my test as i'm new to github)